 “Just do it, It will be okay”, I sigh

-He gives me a nervous smile and pushes the Pentobarbital.
+He gives me a nervous smile and pushes the Phenobarbital.
 Everything goes black as I ease into another life beyond this earth.

 It felt like I had been asleep for years, but I don’t find myself at the pearly gates of heaven.
 I cannot open my eyes, but still feel the firmness of the gurney supporting my back.
 I do have the ability to hear what’s going on, but there is mostly silence.
 I know time still exist because the clock still ticks and I feel the IV’s still firmly implanted in my veins.